Become a Yoast SEO pro:

 “Yoast SEO hates my writing style!”

 This is just one of the many misconceptions about the Yoast SEO readability feedback we’re happy to set straight.
-We’ve often been telling you to go chase those green bullets – or green lights as some are calling them.
-The bullets are a key part of the Yoast SEO plugin.
-The Yoast SEO bullets serve to give intuitive feedback on your text and gamify the Yoast SEO experience.
+We’ve often been telling you to go chase those green traffic lights.
+The traffic lights are a key part of the Yoast SEO plugin.
+They serve to give intuitive feedback on your text and gamify the Yoast SEO experience.

-Trying to get all green bullets can be addictive, but it isn’t necessarily the best way of creating great copy.
-Over the years, we’ve seen all kinds of misconceptions about the green bullets on social media and in our support channels.
-Let’s discuss some of them to get a feel for how to approach the bullets feedback.
+Trying to get all the green traffic lights can be addictive, but it isn’t necessarily the best way to create great copy.
+Over the years, we’ve seen all kinds of misconceptions about green traffic lights on social media and in our support channels.
+Let’s discuss some of them to understand how to approach the traffic light feedback.

-1. I have some red and orange bullets, so I will never rank!
+1. I have some red and orange traffic lights, so I will never rank!

-Generally, the more green bullets, the more SEO fit your text is, as we’ve told you in other posts on this site.
-But not every bullet has to be green.
-The bullets indicate strengths and weaknesses in your text.
-They can help you easily identify some elements you could improve on.
+Generally, the more green traffic lights, the more SEO fit your text is, as we’ve told you in other posts on this site.
+But not every traffic light has to be green.
+The traffic lights indicate strengths and weaknesses in your text.
+They help you easily identify some elements you could improve on.
 Don’t take them as gospel.
 They are tools, not commandments.

-2. All my bullets are green, but I still don’t rank!
+2. All my traffic lights are green, but I still don’t rank!

-It goes the other way around as well: if all your bullets are green, that doesn’t mean you’ll rank.
-First of all, green bullets don’t equal a great text.
+It also goes the other way around: if all your traffic lights are green, that doesn’t mean you’ll rank.
+First of all, green traffic lights don’t equal great text.
 If your text has great readability but doesn’t have good information, you won’t be the best result.
 Moreover, if you base your text too much on the bullets’ feedback, your text may actually even be worse than it may have been otherwise.

-Don’t become a slave of the green bullet.
-Of course, it’s also perfectly possible that you’ve written a great text but your competition is stiff and all of them have also written great texts.
+Don’t become a slave of the green traffic lights.
+Of course, it’s also perfectly possible that you’ve written a great text, but your competition is stiff, and all of them have also written great texts.
 Or you may have SEO issues in other areas.

 3. Every post should be optimized!

 Not all posts have to be optimized.
-You have to consider whether your post will be part of your SEO strategy.
+You must consider whether your post will be part of your SEO strategy.
 Some posts will suffer if you optimize them.
 Others, like announcements, don’t make sense to optimize for.
-Consider whether your post fits your SEO strategy and make a conscious decision of whether to optimize it.
+Consider whether your post fits your SEO strategy and consciously decide about optimizing it.

 4. If I paste Hemingway into the readability analysis, all I see is red and orange, so you can’t trust the Yoast SEO feedback!